cosmah/WasteManager/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 ## Contact
-For any inquiries or feedback, feel free to reach out to the repository owner [cosmah](https://github.com/cosmah).
+For any inquiries or feedback, feel free to reach out to the repository owner [cosmah](https://github.com/cosmah) on cosmahke4@gmail.com. or at +256760877809.

 ---

-Please review this draft and let me know if there are any specific details or additional sections you would like to include.
-If you provide more details about the project's features or any existing documentation, I can further refine the README.
+Thank you.